codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 -   Adding custom file extensions to languages, keeping in mind that some tools might not work out of the box with those extensions

 !!! note
-    -   If a Codacy configuration file exists in your repository, the [Ignored files settings](ignoring-files.md) defined on the Codacy UI don't apply and you must ignore files using the configuration file instead.
     -   To disable a tool you must use the [Code patterns page](configuring-code-patterns.md) instead.
-    -   {% include-markdown "../assets/includes/coverage-ignore.md" %}

 ## Using a Codacy configuration file

+!!! important
+    If a Codacy configuration file exists in your repository, the [Ignored files settings](ignoring-files.md) defined on the Codacy UI don't apply and you must [ignore files using the configuration file](#ignore-files) instead.

 To use a Codacy configuration file: